SlimeVR/SlimeVR-Docs-Site/common-issues.md

 ## My aux tracker isn't working

 In order to make sure your aux tracker is set up, you need to specify it in your `defines.h` uploaded to the primary tracker's firmware.
 Check the [bottom of the section mentioning defining the pins on the configuring the SlimeVR firmware page](firmware/configuring-project.md#define-pins-of-the-selected-board).
+Alternatively, you should ensure that you have correctly soldered VCC to AD0 on your aux tracker IMU.

 ## Sensor was reset error

 Check your INT wire, there is either a bad connection or you have it connected to the flash pin.
 If you are building your tracker on a breadboard, your connections may be not firm enough and cause this error.

+## I'm not getting any sensor data.
+(How to calibrate)

+Certain IMUs, such as the MPU9250, need to calibrated before they will give sensor data.
+To do this, plug in your microcontroller (D1 Mini, NodeMCU, or other) and open the SlimeVR server, and click "WiFi".
+Then, flip your IMUs you want to calibrate upside down and press the reset button on your micro controller.
+You should see a message indicating that you need to flip the IMU over to begin calibration.
+Upon flipping the IMU over, calibration should begin.
+To successfully calibrate your IMU you need to gently rotate the IMU in all 3 axes.
+Once 30 seconds has passed, the tracker should be successfully calibrated and will begin to show rotation in the SlimeVR server.

 ## The trackers are connected to my wifi but don't turn up on SlimeVR